devkimchi/devcontainers-dotnet/README.md

     > **DEPENDENCIES**: Make sure that you uncommend the oh-my-zsh plugins and themes section before using this section.

-    > If you want to switch the `powerlevel10k` configuration with clock or without clock, run the following schell script:
+    > If you want to switch the `powerlevel10k` configuration with clock or without clock, run the following shell script:
     >
     > ```bash
     > # Hide clock